SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 It is not impressive for a library to solve a problem created by that library.
 I would rather not have the problem in the first place.

-So why do I reject typical orm structure in favor of this one?
+So why do I reject typical orm design in favor of this one?

 ![](typical-orm.svg) ![](my-orm.svg)

-The main problem I have with typical orm structures is where they draw the abstraction boundary.
+The main problem I have with typical orm designs is where they draw the abstraction boundary.
 The domain layer should not cater to the database layer, the database layer should be adapted to suit the domain layer.
 This does mean the service layer has to deal with the database layer instead of the domain layer having to deal with the database layer,